 Dynamics of NEGOCIATION, INTERMEDIATION AND ALLIANCE with actors of urban development and funding, in order to mobilise new resources and lay the foundations of new innovating financial tools.

-REsolutions Europe

-→ 3 research themes

-- Readjusting and putting renewed efforts into "traditional" sources of funding - Optimizing and rethinking resource management and local investments - Rethinking financial and economic innovations favouring the creation and relocalization of wealth. - 4 types of actions - Mobilizing actors during regional seminaries - Capitalizing knowledge via the publication of case studies - Transferring experience through training and cooperation between cities - Implementing pilot projects on voluntary territories - → First activities - High-level conferences: first meeting in Paris, July 2014 - Workshops, operational and thematic formations on key themes - A dynamic of networking for acting: creation of a Network of Chiefs of local finance for European Cities and Regions conference and in the post 2015 Agenda debates, sustaining the general advocacy of UCLG and Metropolis, and carrying the economic and financial voice of local authorities.
+REsolutions Europe → 3 research themes - Readjusting and putting renewed efforts into "traditional" sources of funding - Optimizing and rethinking resource management and local investments - Rethinking financial and economic innovations favouring the creation and relocalization of wealth.

+→ 4 types of actions - Mobilizing actors during regional seminaries - Capitalizing knowledge via the publication of case studies - Transferring experience through training and cooperation between cities - Implementing pilot projects on voluntary territories → First activities - High-level conferences: first meeting in Paris, July 2014 - Workshops, operational and thematic formations on key themes - A dynamic of networking for acting: creation of a Network of Chiefs of local finance for European Cities and Regions An operational engagement for the Habitat III conference and in the post 2015 Agenda debates, sustaining the general advocacy of UCLG and Metropolis, and carrying the economic and financial voice of local authorities.
+Contact & information: